This post may contain affiliate links. For more information, please see my full disclosure policy.

-One of the items on our holiday bucket list this year, was to make ornaments to hang on the Christmas tree.
+One of the items on our holiday countdown list this year was to make ornaments to hang on the Christmas tree.

 To make something that we could treasure and hang on our Christmas tree for years to come.

 The best way to do that?
 A hand print ornament that I can look at each year to remember just how small they once were.

 These ornaments are so incredibly simple to make and are absolutely adorable once they’re finished!

 Made from a simple salt dough, once they’re dry they are heavy and durable (but can still be broken so you’ll want to be careful).
 And the best part is, you probably already have everything you need to make them!

 To make your own ornaments you’ll need: